aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/export-data-from-worksheet/_index.md

 weight: 180
 url: /net/export-data-from-worksheet/
 description: This article explains how to export or import data from worksheet into datatable using C#.
-keywords: C# Export Data from Worksheet, C# Export Data to DataTable, Columns Containing Strongly Typed Data, Columns Containing Non-Strongly Typed Data, C# Export Range with flag to skip column name
+keywords: C# Export Data from Worksheet, C# Export Data to DataTable, Columns Containing Strongly Typed Data, Columns Containing Non-Strongly Typed Data, C# Export Range with flag to skip column name, C# How to Export Range with Header.
 ---

 ## Overview